 "The new HyperX Cloud Alpha is the first gaming headset to include our dual chamber technology to deliver unrivaled sound quality," said Tyler Needles, global audio business manager, HyperX.
 "Designed and tested in the HyperX labs, Cloud Alpha delivers the best possible audio performance, comfort, and build quality for the ultimate competitive advantage and will be used by top esports pros globally."

 This all sounds interesting on paper, though whether or not the desired effects translate into real-world audio performance is something we will have to test ourselves.
-It's worth mentioning that HyperX's Cloud Revolver is one of our at the moment (see for our wireless picks), so we're cautiously optimistic about the Cloud Alpha.
+It's worth mentioning that HyperX's Cloud Revolver is one of our favorite wired headset at the moment (see here for our wireless picks), so we're cautiously optimistic about the Cloud Alpha.

 Beyond the chambered design, the Cloud Alpha features custom 50nm neodymium drivers wedged into circumaural, closed-back earcups.
 Frequency response is rated at 13Hz-27,000Hz.